elephantscale/cassandra-labs/timeseries/README.txt

 verify data
     cqlsh>   select * from senosors;

-Inspect the sort order  on timestamp.
+Inspect the sort order  on time.
 Which record is first?

 == STEP 4)  get the latest data from sensor1
     cqlsh>    select * from sensors  where sensor_id = 'sensor1' LIMIT 1;

-do you get the earliest timestamp or latest timestamp?
+do you get the earliest time or latest time?

 == STEP 5)  Find all sensor readings after a certain time  (2014-01-01 10:00:10)